 - hydroelectricity from Lakes Manapōuri and Monowai.

 Southlanders are known for their friendliness.
 Popular events are the Bluff regatta and April oyster festival, the Easter races at Riverton and Tūātapere sports day.
-They are proud of their rugby team, the Southland Stags, and the Southern Sting netball team (now superseded).
+They are proud of their rugby team, the Southland Stags, and the Southern Sting (now Steel) netball team.

 A strong Scottish and Presbyterian influence is the legacy of hard-working 19th-century immigrants.
 Southland is the only New Zealand region to have a distinct accent, with a softly rolled ‘r’.